ProvCheck Terms and Conditions

 (b) not resell or make available the Services to any third party, or otherwise commercially exploit the Services.

-When accessing the SaaS Service, the Client and its personnel must:
+3.2.
+Access conditions: When accessing the Service, the Client and its personnel must:

 (a) not impersonate another person or misrepresent authorisation to act on behalf of others or the Supplier;